hirsimaki-markus/laptop-to-media-pc/README.md

 * Finished disassembly (Markus)

 12.03.2019
-* Polished scetches of the project (Markus, Niko, Veli-matti)
+* Polished scetches of the case design (Markus, Niko, Veli-matti)

 ## License and copyleft